 - Follow guidance included in the All Fire Personnel Safety Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Consider Incident Management Team (IMT) participation and identify positions that can work remotely to minimize exposure without compromising safety.
-See Appendix F, Remote Operations. - Plan for resource dispersal as logistically feasible; avoid large fire camp configurations. - Develop an Exposure response plan(s) for COVID-19 exposure (Incident within an Incident). - Ensure that the IMT is properly equipped and trained to accept remote assignments. - Be prepared to be self-sufficient for several days including at potential remote/spike camp locations. - Develop an IMT Continuity of Operations Plan with pre-identified backups for critical positions. - Practice COVID-19 protocols prior to incident response.
+See Appendix F, Remote Operations. - Plan for resource dispersal as logistically feasible; avoid large fire camp configurations. - Develop an Exposure Response Plan(s) for COVID-19 exposure (Incident within an Incident). - Ensure that the IMT is properly equipped and trained to accept remote assignments. - Be prepared to be self-sufficient for several days including at potential remote/spike camp locations. - Develop an IMT Continuity of Operations Plan with pre-identified backups for critical positions. - Practice COVID-19 protocols prior to incident response.

-- Reduce exposure by conducting as much work (briefings/meetings/gatherings) as virtual technology allows, including socially dispersed In-Briefings (Microsoft Teams, Zoom, phone, radio communication, etc.)(Appendix F). - Coordinate use of remote positions with Agency Administrator during initial mobilization. - Consider remote workplaces for some sections. - Develop alternative strategies, conduct trade-off analyses, and select the alternative that best limits COVID-19 transmission, limits risk to firefighters, and achieves objectives. - Incident Commanders should remain separated from Deputy Incident Commander to ensure continuity of command. - Consider including the All Fire Personnel Safety Best Practices (Appendix A) and/or team protocols in the IAP. - Mop-up should be carefully considered and terminated when risk of escape is low and (if escape occurs) low likelihood of damage to high value assets and/or public safety. - Ensure operational briefings are conducted either remotely, or in small groups, maintaining social distancing and limited to assigned overhead personnel. - Ensure Base Camp and the Incident Command Post are configured in a manner that minimizes exposure for all incident personnel. - Encourage electronic documentation.
+- Reduce exposure by conducting as much work (briefings/meetings/gatherings) as virtual technology allows, including socially dispersed In-Briefings (Microsoft Teams, Zoom, phone, radio communication, etc.)(Appendix F). - Coordinate use of remote positions with Agency Administrator during initial mobilization. - Consider remote workplaces for some sections. - Develop alternative strategies, conduct trade-off analyses, and select the alternative that best limits COVID-19 transmission, limits risk to firefighters, and achieves objectives. - Incident Commanders should remain separated from Deputy Incident Commander to ensure continuity of command. - Consider including the All Fire Personnel Safety Best Practices (Appendix A) and/or team protocols in the IAP. - Mop-up should be carefully considered and terminated when risk of escape is low and (if escape occurs) low likelihood of damage to high value assets and/or public safety. - Ensure operational briefings are conducted either remotely, or in small groups, maintaining social distancing and limited to assigned overhead personnel.

-- Use technology to interact with partners, stakeholders and the public. - Develop remote means for monitoring team performance. - Be vigilant against transfer of risk as an unintended consequence of mitigating virus spread. - Ensure IMT is aware of protocols and coordinating with local health departments. - Consider the impacts of COVID-19 on evacuations and evacuation centers.
+- Ensure Base Camp and the Incident Command Post are configured in a manner that minimizes exposure for all incident personnel. - Encourage electronic documentation. - Use technology to interact with partners, stakeholders and the public. - Develop remote means for monitoring team performance. - Be vigilant against transfer of risk as an unintended consequence of mitigating virus spread. - Ensure IMT is aware of protocols and coordinating with local health departments. - Consider the impacts of COVID-19 on evacuations and evacuation centers.
 Have discussions early on with law enforcement, local health care providers, and shelter personnel.
-Minimize the duration of time that citizens are displaced. - Consider the ability to operate more than two shifts to reduce exposures and increase rest hours. - An example, consider a three shift configuration to reduce the numbers at briefings, meals and shift change while providing more rest.
+Minimize the duration of time that citizens are displaced. - Consider the ability to operate more than two shifts to reduce exposure and increase rest hours (using the same number of personnel). - An example, consider a three-shift configuration to reduce the numbers at briefings, meals and shift change while providing more rest.
+These shifts could be 12-14 hours duration with staggered start/end times (e.g., 0500-1900, 0700-2100, and 0900-2300).